fanf2/kbd/keybird74/lego.md

   * 15 + 13 + 15 = 43

-  * no half stud offsets at the corners
+  * no kitty-corner half stud offsets at the corners

 remove 2 * 0.4 mm to narrow gaps between beams